 Eric and his girlfriend Donna head to the remote town of Casa Della with three days left to finish their video project for graduation.
 Eric has decided to make a documentary about the village because it has a long history of bizarre occurrences.
 They bed down at a dilapidated mansion, which is owned by Eric’s father and was the scene of a recent unsolved murder.
 Donna feels that the abode may well be haunted, but her boyfriend disagrees.
 The following day, the couple head out to interview the locals and ask them for their opinions on the tragedy that happened only a week earlier.
 All that they find is a group of psychic palm reading hippies, who seem afraid of Donna’s subtle telepathic abilities.
 Before long the inevitable hooded nut job turns up and begins stalking the dumb-as-you-like students.
 Despite being given hundreds of blatant warnings from residents and even voices from beyond the grave, they decide to get to the bottom of the mystery.
 Just who or what could be behind the recent disappearances?

 Funnily enough, a member of the crew has written a comment on the IMDB about Psychotown, which attempts to explain why the movie turned out so badly.
 He says that director Alessandro De Gaetano blew most of the budget in the local Spanish restaurant and then split town without paying the crew.
-Even though these reports are intriguing, the writer loses credibility by coming across as totally bitter.
+Even though these reports are intriguing, the poster loses credibility by coming across as totally bitter.
 He takes a snipe at De Gaetano’s sexuality, which is a cheap shot and also says Spanish food is rubbish (unforgivable lol!).
 Anyway, it most definitely looks like there were some problems on the set and maybe this resulted in the awkward picture that exists today.

-On the plus, Psycho Town does manage to build a smidgen of atmosphere in places.
+On the plus side, Psycho Town does manage to build a smidgen of atmosphere in places.
 I liked the Blair Witch-alike interview scenes, which of course pre-date that movie by a good ten years.
-It looks quite obvious that the plan was to build a slow boiling and atmospheric psychological slasher film, much like Unhinged from 1982.
+It looks quite obvious that the plan was to build a slow boiling and atmospheric psychological slasher film, much like Unhinged from 1980.
 It’s poorly handled though and a huge majority of the runtime is mind numbingly flat and forgettable.
 This only just manages to slot into the slasher category, due to the brief appearance of the mystery killer in a bright yellow rain coat.
 I believe that with only one on-screen murder in its locker, most genre fans will allow this to pass them by.
 The whereabouts of the touted ‘bloodbath’ is one of cinema’s biggest mysteries and it is a dumb and misleading title.
 A few years later, my good ‘friends’ over at Troma went one step further, by calling it Video Demons do Psycho Town and gave it a cover that made it look more like a supernatural gorefest.
 That’s exactly what the feature DIDN’T need.

 This is no longer obscure, because it has been packaged on DVD under the aforementioned new name.
 When I first heard that this was happening, I thought that knowing Troma, it would be something like, ‘Tonnes of Naked Chicks, Gore and Academy Award winning actors in a Huge Massacre’.
 To be honest, I wasn’t that far away.